Impact

 Risk and Exploitability

-The EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog, suggesting limited observed exploitation.
-However the CVE’s low Chromium severity indicates that the damage window is modest.
+The EPSS score of <1% indicates a very low probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog, suggesting limited observed exploitation.
+The CVSS score of 4.7 reflects a moderate severity, matching the low Chromium severity, and indicates that the damage window is modest.
 Exploitation requires the attacker to first gain the renderer process, then deliver a crafted HTML page; the attack surface is therefore constrained to environments that have already been breached at the renderer level.

 OpenCVE Enrichment